-Congratulations if you have diabetes and are looking for exercises to do – you are looking into one of the best ways to control your blood sugar.
+Congratulations!
+If you have diabetes and are looking for exercises to do, then you are looking into one of the best ways to control your blood sugar!
 Exercise lowers blood sugar to manage diabetes and reduce the risk of complications.
 It has plenty of other benefits, too, so here are the ones to try for great results.
 Just remember to get your doctor’s approval before starting an exercise program, and to test your blood sugar before and after getting active so you stay safe.
 Here is a handy blood sugar chart for diabetics to know what “normal” blood sugar levels should be expected.

 Walking – Better Than You’d Think!

 Walking is the easiest for many people because it is natural (you probably already know how to walk!), it requires little equipment, and you can do it almost anywhere.
 Brisk walking increases insulin resistance and lowers blood sugar.

 Tips: Sneak in walks by parking a little further away, walking on your lunch break, or getting off the bus or a stop early.
 Adding as little as 3 to 5 minutes at a time can help.
 You can walk alone or with friends, and on sidewalks, in parks, in shopping malls, or on the treadmill.
 You can hike or increase the incline on the treadmill to bump up the intensity.
 Doing chores around the house also helps, whether it be taking out the garbage, vacuuming or picking up clutter.

 Bonus: Walking increases blood flow, including to your brain.
 You might find yourself better able to focus and more creative, while your risk for Alzheimer’s and age-related cognitive decline will decrease if you walk regularly.
 Plus, the more you walk, the lower your risk for cardiovascular disease.